 Research from consumer group Which? found that an average couple needs around £26,000 a year for a comfortable retirement.
 This can be stripped back to £18,000 for the bare essentials, but this amount doesn’t include european holidays or leisure activities - two things most people expect to be able to enjoy in retirement.
 If you only need to pay for the costs of accommodation, bills, food and transport, the State Pension should cover your basic living expenses.

-Last year the FCA surveyed 13,000 consumers and found that 31% of UK adults have no private pension provision and will have to rely entirely on the State Pension in their retirement.
+Last year the Financial Conduct Authority surveyed 13,000 consumers and found that 31% of UK adults have no private pension provision and will have to rely entirely on the State Pension in their retirement.
 To avoid an uncertain retirement on an income well below what you’re accustomed to, there are a few things you can do to boost your pension pot.

 Check your State Pension eligibility